libretro/libretro-cap32/readme.md

 If enabled a RUN the first bas/bin found in DSK

-### User 1/2 Amstrad Joystick Config - joystick, qaop or incentive
+### User 1/2 Amstrad Joystick Config - joystick, qaop, incentive or simple

 Select Joy/Overlay configuration